kamilburda/gimp-export-layers/DEVELOPMENT.md

 [conventions for commit messages](#Writing-Commit-Messages).

-The `pre-commit` hook automatically propagates changes in files in `resources/docs` to files comprising the end user documentation, such as the Readme and GitHub pages (located in `resources/docs/gh-pages`).
+The `pre-commit` hook automatically propagates changes in files in `docs` to files comprising the end user documentation, such as the Readme and GitHub pages (located in `docs/gh-pages`).
 See [User Documentation](#User-Documentation) for more information.